stackevo/spuduse/draft-kuehlewind-spud-use-cases.md

 To maintain state in the network, it must be possible to easily assign each packet to a session that is passing a certain network node.
 This state should be bound to something beyond the five-tuple to link packets together.
 In
-{{I-D.trammell-spud-req}} we propose the use of identifiers "tubes".
+{{I-D.trammell-spud-req}} we propose the use of identifiers for groups of packets, called ("tubes").
 This allows for differential treatment of different packets within one five-tuple flow, presuming the application has control over segmentation and can provide requirements on a per-tube basis.
 Tube IDs must be hard to guess: a tube ID in addition to a five-tuple as an identifier, given significant entropy in the tube ID, provides an additional assurance that only devices along the path or devices cooperating with devices along the path can send packets that will be recognized by middleboxes and endpoints as valid.

 Further, to maintain state, the sender must explicitly indicate the start and end of a tube to the path, while the receiver must confirm connection